St. Andrews Bay, Scotland

 St. Andrews is not just known for its golf tournament.
 Also its college is pretty popular.
 Many celebrities have studied here (for example Prince William), and this gives the university the same appeal as Oxford or Cambridge.

-I took this photo from the historic St. Amdrews Castle.
+I took this photo from the historic St. Andrews Castle.
 It was taken over by the Earl of Dunbar in 1660, who used the castle for building the harbour, And the castle became a ruin!
 Well, apparently they did not have the same understanding of a “historic site” as we do today. 🙂

 The high resolution image